asapdotid/dcc-cloud-sql-proxy/README.md

 make set-env
 ```

-Open file on `./src/.env and insert the value
+Open file on `./src/.env` and edit value of variables.

 ### Docker Compose Up